 Use measuring cups designed for dry ingredients.
-The cups should have straight rims so the ingredients can be leveled off with a straight edge.
+The cups should have straight rims to level off the ingredients with a straight edge.

-Add the ingredient into the measuring cup so it is mounded and overfull.
-Then, level off by sweeping a straight edge, such as a metal ruler or knife, across the top of the measuring cup, leveling off the ingredient.
+Add the ingredients into the measuring cup so it is mounded and overfull.
+Then, level off by sweeping a straight edge, such as a metal ruler or knife, across the top of the measuring cup, leveling off the ingredients.

 Minimal amounts of dry ingredients are measured with measuring spoons.